happycube/ld-decode/README.md

-Note:  This first release favours PAL - there are known issues with NTSC decoding in this release.
+Note:  This first release branch favours PAL - there are known issues with NTSC decoding in this release.
 The next release should be adept at both. :)

 For more documentation check the wiki (here) on github: